InaiaK/Unit05-APIs/README.md

 Include JQuery Moment.js within to create a functioning Work Day Scheduler.

-The main objective is to create a simple calendar application that allows a user to save events for each hour of the day by modifying starter code.
-This app will run in the browser and feature dynamically updated HTML and CSS powered by jQuery.
+The main objective is to create a simple calendar application that allows a user to save events for each hour of the day.This app will run in the browser and feature dynamically updated HTML and CSS powered by jQuery.

 ## Image
 <img src="https://github.com/InaiaK/Work-planner/blob/main/Untitled_%20Sep%2020%2C%202022%209_33%20PM.gif">